7 Weather Maps

-If you’re interested in watching temperature, wind gusts, ocean waves, pressure isobars and cloud coverage, here are 7 global weather maps.
+If you’re interested in watching the temperature, wind gusts, ocean waves, pressure isobars, and cloud coverage, here are 7 global weather maps.

 The trendy Ventusky interface hits weather on so many levels.

 Ventusky uses data from the best weather forecast models in the world.
-Although this Czech team of meteorological experts know weather best, they certainly have a way to visualize it too.
+Although this Czech team of meteorological experts knows the weather best, they certainly have a way to visualize it too.

 2 NASA Global Precipitation Measurement (GPM)